 Similarly, the home nursing benefit can cover the cost of a professional coming to your home in order to provide ongoing services in the comfort of your own home.

 Defence Health cover is also geared towards family protection.
-The Premier policy covers private hospital births and pays for midwife attendance.
+The Gold policy covers private hospital births and pays for midwife attendance.
 In addition to this, you will be able to access the following features:

 - No excess is payable in the event of your children's hospital admissions.

 - Newborns can get covered under your policy with no waiting period as long as you register them on the policy before the age of two months.

 - Children can stay on your policy right up until the age of 21, or 25 if they're single and studying full time, along with any other dependent children.

 - Chronic care and risk factor management.
 This benefit allows you to access telephone support groups to help improve your quality of life and support existing treatments as well as manage risk factors.
 This benefit is available for a wide range of conditions, including diabetes, chronic heart disease, lung disease, osteoporosis, peripheral vascular disease, depression and anxiety.